La Circassienne au Bain

-La Circassienne au Bain, also known as Une Baigneuse, was a large Neoclassical oil painting from 1814 by Merry-Joseph Blondel depicting a life-sized young Circassian woman bathing in an idealized setting from classical antiquity.
-The painting was destroyed with the sinking of the RMS Titanic in 1912.
+La Circassienne au Bain ("The Circassian Bath"), also known as Une Baigneuse ("The Bath", literally "A Bathing Woman"), was a large Neoclassical oil painting from 1814 by Merry-Joseph Blondel depicting a life-sized young naked Circassian woman bathing in an idealized setting from classical antiquity.
+The painting was lost with the sinking of the Titanic in 1912.
 When financial compensation claims were filed with US commissioner Gilchrist in January 1913, the painting gained notoriety as the subject of the largest claim made against the White Star Line for the loss of a single item of baggage or cargo.

 History

 Louvre exhibition

 The painting was first exhibited at the Paris Salon, at the Louvre museum in November 1814.
-The initial critical reaction to the painting was muted, with positive descriptions restricted to praising the painting's overall competence and Blondel's attention to detail.
+The initial critical reaction to the painting was muted, with positive descriptions restricted to praising the painting's overall competence and Merry-Joseph Blondel's attention to detail.
 Apart from technical misgivings about the twist of the upper body and the absence of 'grace' in the figure of the young woman, the chief concern of the critics seems to have been that, despite its large scale, it was not as exciting a painting as some of Blondel’s previous works.
 However, by 1823, critics began talking more enthusiastically about the painting, apparently influenced both by the favourable popular reception to printed reproductions of the painting and by Blondel’s improving career status.